-Tuesday, March 8, 2016 (60th day before election day)
+Tuesday, March 6, 2018 (60th day before election day)

-- -Last day for the governing body of a political subdivision to deliver notice of the election to the county clerk/elections administrator and voter registrar of each county in which the political subdivision is wholly or partly located.
+-Last day for the governing body of a political subdivision to deliver notice of the election to the county clerk/elections administrator and voter registrar of each county in which the political subdivision is wholly or partly located.
 (Sec.
+4.008).

-4.008). - -Recommended date to request the county clerk/county elections administrator to deliver an initial list of voters who have submitted annual applications for ballot by mail under Section 86.0015 to the early voting clerk of any political subdivision located within the county that is holding an election on May 7, 2016.
+-Recommended date to request the county clerk/county elections administrator to deliver an initial list of voters who have submitted annual applications for ballot by mail under Section 86.0015 to the early voting clerk of any political subdivision located within the county that is holding an election on May 5, 2018.
 The list should only include voters that reside in the political subdivision holding the election.
-See Tex.
-Sec'y of State Election Advisory No. 2015-08 for more information on the List of Annual ABBM Voters.
-See also, the note below, and the entry at Tuesday, April 26, 2016 for more information about delivery of a final list of voters.
-See entry at Wednesday, May 4, 2016 for more information on the delivery of copies/images of the applications.
+The list should only be created and sent to those political subdivisions that have provided notice of the election to the county clerk/elections administrator.
+See also, the note below, and the entry at Tuesday, April 24, 2018, for more information about delivery of a final list of voters.
+See entry at Wednesday, May 2, 2018 for more information on the delivery of copies/images of the applications.

-NOTE - NEW LAW: House Bill 1927 (2015) amended Section 86.0015 to require the county clerk/elections administrator to provide a list of voters that have submitted an annual application for ballot by mail to all political subdivisions in their county holding an election.
+NOTE: Section 86.0015 requires the county clerk/elections administrator to provide a list of voters that have submitted an annual application for ballot by mail to all political subdivisions in their county holding an election.
 The law only applies to elections for which the county clerk/elections administrator is not the early voting clerk via a contract for election services or joint election agreement.
 The Election Division strongly recommends that the county and political subdivisions discuss the frequency and method for which these lists should be transmitted to ensure that ballots are sent out timely.
 Finally, the county clerk/elections administrator must deliver either photocopies or scanned images of the applications (under Section 87.126) to the early voting clerk of the political subdivision before the ballots by mail are delivered to the early voting ballot board for qualifying and counting under Section 87.041.

-Thursday, March 10, 2016 (58th day before election day, 20th day after February 19, 2016)
+Thursday, March 8, 2018 (58th day before election day, 20th day after February 16, 2018)

-Last day to notify election judges of their appointment if they were appointed, as recommended, by Friday, February 19, 2016.
+Last day to notify election judges of their appointment if they were appointed, as recommended, by Friday, February 16, 2018.
 (Sec.
 32.009(b)).
-Presiding judges and their alternates must be given a Notice of Appointment not later than the 20th day after the appointment is made.
+Presiding judges and their alternates must be given a Notice of Appointment (PDF) not later than the 20th day after the appointment is made.
 (Sec.
 32.009).
-If the appointment is for a single election, the notice may be combined with the Writ of Election, which is required to be delivered to each presiding judge not later than the 15th day before the election, Friday, April 22, 2016.
+If the appointment is for a single election, the notice may be combined with the Writ of Election (PDF), which is required to be delivered to each presiding judge not later than the 15th day before the election, Friday, April 20, 2018.
 (Sec.
 4.007, 32.009(e)).
 If the notices are combined, both must be delivered by the date required by the earlier notice.

-Friday, March 11, 2016 (57th day before election day)
+Friday, March 9, 2018 (57th day before election day)

--5:00 p.m. - Last day for a candidate to file Certificate of Withdrawal in a special election, in which the filing deadline is the 62nd day before election day.
+-5:00 p.m. - Last day for a candidate to file Certificate of Withdrawal (PDF) in a special election, in which the filing deadline is the 62nd day before election day.
 If a candidate withdraws or is declared ineligible by this date, his or her name is omitted from the ballot.
 (Secs.
 145.092(b) and (e) and 145.094(a)(3)).